 She is author of Southern Kitchen’s popular column “Cooking with Virginia”.
 The Chicago Tribune praised her as one of “Seven Food Writers You Need to Know.”
 Her eponymous food blog, tagged as a favorite blog by Saveur magazine, receives rave reviews for her recipes and stories celebrating her culinary adventures.
 Her articles have appeared nationally including Food52, CNN, All Recipes, Country Living, Southern Living, Eating Well, Family Fun, and Fine Cooking.

 Virginia is the former TV kitchen director for Martha Stewart Living, Bobby Flay, and Nathalie Dupree.
-She was the producer of Epicurious on the Discover Channel and Home Plate for Turner Studios.
-In front of the camera, Virginia has appeared on Food Network’s Chopped, Fox Family and Friends, Martha Stewart Living, Paula Deen’s Best Dishes, and as a judge on Throwdown with Bobby Flay.
-Her culinary consulting company, Virginia Willis Culinary Enterprises, Inc specializes in recipe development, content creation, culinary editorial services, culinary video production, spokesperson representation, and media training.
+She was the producer of Epicurious on the Discovery Channel.
+Her culinary consulting company, Virginia Willis Culinary Enterprises, Inc specializes in content creation, recipe development, culinary editorial services, brand representation, and public speaking.

 She is a member of The James Beard Foundation, Chef’s Collaborative, Georgia Organics, Southern Foodways Alliance, and Women Chefs and Restaurateurs.
 She participates in Chef’s Move to Schools and is a member of the No Kid Hungry Atlanta Society.
 Virginia is on the Monterey Bay Aquarium’s Seafood Watch Blue Ribbon Task Force, the Atlanta Community Food Bank Advisory Board, as well as the Community Farmers Market Advisory Board.